nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-1/index.md

 Any kind of networking is out, really: Apple IIs had serial ports but very few people would have had access to any kind of dial-up network so I think I should restrict myself to one-player games, or two-player-one-computer games at the most.

+Writing a small FORTH or Lisp machine is tempting, but there were already quite a lot of these too, and the risk would be that I'd spend all my time on the language and never get around to writing the game.

 ### Tile-based RPGs.